 We distinguish eight market states.
 Each time market demands a different skillset from a model it marks a new market behavior.
 Again, in tennis, even elite slalom skiers will most likely lose to mediocre tennis players as there is no such thing as a universal athlete.
 It is also very hard to build a universal trading model.

-The school of modeling dictates to develop the best “athletes” given the market season.
+The school of modeling dictates to develop of the best “athletes” given the market season.
 Meaning to equip our models with the skillset required for a specific market pattern.
 At each training session, we must define the goals to reach.
-Such as longest jump as possible for bearish trends, the correct response to sidewise swings, and so on.
+Such as the longest jump as possible for bearish trends, the correct response to sidewise swings, and so on.
 That is why we need to find a way to identify the seasons to make models durable.

 Apply filter to train durable models